 How to Avoid the Kepavll Malware in the Future

-Every major browser has security features beyond the defaults.
-In Chrome, for example, go to Privacy and Security > Security and enable both Enhanced protection and Always use secure connections.
-These settings give you advance warnings about shady pages before they ever finish loading.
+• Activate advanced browser protections.
+In Chrome, navigate to Privacy and Security > Security and turn on Enhanced protection and Always use secure connections.
+These layers warn you about malicious pages before they can even load.